ylove/ppoint-test/README.md

 ## Data Governance

 This application's data is hosted on European servers, in Switzerland.
-This may not be suitable for all US applications.
+This may not be suitable for all US applications, especially with live healthcare data.
 This is meant as a demonstration.

 ## API Documentation